-Underground homes are a term used to describe a house built into the ground or slope of a hill, or which has most or all exterior surfaces covered with earth.
+Underground homes are a term used to describe a house built into the ground or slope of a hill, or which has most, or all exterior surfaces covered with earth.
 Because its earth insulation serves as a thermal mass, it retains warmth in winter and remains cool in summer.
-Utility costs are minimized, and it can be heated with solar panels.
-Research indicates that underground houses use about half the building materials required for a conventional above ground house.
-For the most part they are fire-resistant and impervious to tornado and hurricane winds.
+Utility costs are minimised, and it can be heated with solar panels.
+Research indicates that underground houses use about half the building materials required for a conventional above-ground house.
+For the most part, they are fire-resistant and impervious to tornado and hurricane winds.